This article was originally published by the World Economic Forum

 The forums enable a sustained dialogue between the affected residents and the project stakeholders ensuring that local concerns are raised, and workable solutions negotiated to effectively mitigate against the negative impacts of relocation, the need to preserve livelihoods and protect natural ecosystems.

 The report 'No one worse off?
-The role of Environmental and Social Safeguards for Resilient Infrastructure Projects in Cities', a co-publication between Cities Alliance, the Swiss State Secretariat for Economic Affairs (SECO) and the German Federal Ministry of Economic Cooperation and Development (BMZ) launches on 21 September 2021.
-Sign-up here to join the online event.
+The role of Environmental and Social Safeguards for Resilient Infrastructure Projects in Cities', a co-publication between Cities Alliance, the Swiss State Secretariat for Economic Affairs (SECO) and the German Federal Ministry of Economic Cooperation and Development (BMZ) was launched on 21 September 2021.
+Watch the recording.